hdl4fpga/hdl4fpga/README.rst

 ScopeIO
 =======

-It's tool to be embedded on a device that helps to understand what is happening inside when simulation tools are not enough to guess what is wrong with the design.
+It's tool to be embedded along with a design that helps to understand what is happening inside when simulation tools are not enough to guess what is wrong with it.

 How it was born
 ---------------